-In 1995, Congress passed the Prison Litigation Reform Act (PLRA), which placed several restrictions on the ability of prisoners to file lawsuits based on the conditions of their confinement.
+Amid increasing prison populations and a sharp rise in prisoner lawsuits in federal courts, Congress passed the Prison Litigation Reform Act of 1995 (PLRA).
+The PLRA placed several restrictions on prisoners' ability to file civil rights lawsuits based on the conditions of their confinement.

-- Reduce frivolous litigation;
+- Reduce frivolous litigation

-- Lighten the caseload for courts handling prisoner litigation.
+- Lighten the caseload for courts handling prisoner litigation

 Prison Litigation Reform Act: The Exhaustion Requirement

 Perhaps the most important aspect of the PLRA is its strict exhaustion requirement.
 Specifically, 42 U.S.C. § 1997e(a) states:

 "No action shall be brought with respect to prison conditions ... by a prisoner confined in any jail, prison, or other correctional facility until such administrative remedies as are available are exhausted."

 In other words, a prisoner must exhaust their claims administratively before filing a civil rights lawsuit.
 Failure to do so can result in the court dismissing the case.

 The PLRA does not specify what administrative remedies states must provide to inmates.
 Each state can create its own administrative process for handling prisoner complaints.
 But no matter what system states employ, the U.S. Supreme Court has held that prisoners must comply with those procedures before filing suit.

 The PLRA also limits the court's ability to give prospective relief.
 In other words, it makes it far more difficult for a court to change a prison's policies.
 The PLRA states that prospective relief “shall extend no further than necessary" to correct any violation.
 If a court grants such relief, it must be “narrowly drawn" and the “least intrusive means" of correcting the violation.
 All this means that prisoners may find it challenging to change prison policy by seeking a court order.